AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

     ``LIRC_MODE2_TIMEOUT``

-        If timeout reports are enabled with
+        When the timeout set with :ref:`lirc_set_rec_timeout` expires due to no IR being detected, this packet will be sent, with the number of microseconds with no IR.

-        :ref:`lirc_set_rec_timeout_reports`, when the timeout set with
+    ``LIRC_MODE2_OVERFLOW``

-        :ref:`lirc_set_rec_timeout` expires due to no IR being detected, this packet will be sent, with the number of microseconds with no IR.
+        Signifies that the IR receiver encounter an overflow, and some IR is missing.
+The IR data after this should be correct again.
+The actual value is not important, but this is set to 0xffffff by the kernel for compatibility with lircd.

 .. _lirc-mode-pulse: